zeithalt/t/index.md

 Every Corruptuon outburst is a time of fear and uncertainty, and even more so when they happen during long-standing conflicts between factions.

-The begging of the battle was marked by a massive surge of Corruption, which almost caught the defenders off guard.
+The beginning of the battle was marked by a massive surge of Corruption, which almost caught the defenders off guard.

 Notably, the [Delta Collective](<https://zeithalt.github.io/r/delta_collective.html>) and [Band of Brothers](<https://zeithalt.github.io/r/band_of_brothers.html>) were completely absent from the battlefield, leaving the rest of the Island's factions to deal with the thread on their own.